-The organisation has not carried out any research on customer expectations specifically related to sewerage infrastructure asset management.
+The organisation has not carried out any research on customer expectations specifically related to water supply infrastructure asset management.
 This will be investigated for future updates of the asset management plan.
-The community were consulted when preparing Mid-Western Regional Council's Towards 2030 Community Plan and improved standards of water quality in our waterways was identified as an issue of interest to the community.
+The community were consulted when preparing Mid-Western Regional Council's Towards 2030 Community Plan and minimising water consumption was identified as an issue of interest to the community.